laser analyser

 Operation is based on a semiconductor laser that guarantees precise, reliable measurement.
 In-situ technology enables direct measurement of gaseous components, eliminating the need for sampling.

 The heart of this analyser lies in its use of a laser as a light source, specifically a near-infrared semiconductor laser.
-This advanced technology enables in-situ measurement of gaseous components such as NH3, HCI, CO, O2, CO2, and CH4.
+This advanced technology enables in-situ measurement of gaseous components such as NH3, HCI, CO, O2, CO2 and CH4.
 The versatility of these measurements makes them an indispensable tool in a wide range of industrial applications.

 Advanced technical features